Gradient Noise

 gradients[c, r] = randomGradientThe result is a field of vectors that looks something like this:

 We want to create this field of gradients just once and use it over and over again for all of our noise lookups.
 The exact resolution is not so important.
-It doesn't even need to match the resolution of the noise texture that we eventually generate.
-We'll make the gradients tile infinitely across the whole 2D plane.
+Even if it's small, we'll make the gradients tile infinitely across the whole 2D plane.

 Interpolation

 The second ingredient to Perlin noise is a function that generates a random but coherent scalar value at an arbitrary position \(p\).
-We need to find the fraction of \(p\) within the cell, just as we did in the blerp routine in the Terrain class.
-Additionally, we need the coordinates of the four surrounding lattice points.
+We need to find the fraction of \(p\) within its surrounding cell of four neighbors, just as we did in the blerp routine in the Field2 class.
+Additionally, we need the coordinates of the four lattice points.
 All these values can be derived from the floor and ceiling of \(p\):

 function noise(p)

-This position may lie outside the gradient grid, so we wrap it to be in bounds.
+The position \(p\) may lie outside the gradient grid, so we need to wrap it to be in bounds.
+We often use the % operator for wrapping.

 function noise(p)